28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 In the inactive form of PKC, the arginine-rich basic autoinhibitory pseudosubstrate interacts with acidic side chains in the substrate binding site.An acidic patch in the substrate-binding site (Figure 6.2).
 When PKC is activated by phosphorylation of the regulatory domain, it phosphorylates arginine-rich sites in protein substrates.
 This also releases pseudosubstrates from some inactive target protein kinases, allowing them to become active kinases in turn.
 PKC physiological substrates include receptors, cytoskeleton proteins, protein kinases, proteases, and nuclear proteins

 The Ca2+ ions also act as second messengers.
-The calcium ions bind to the calcium-modulatory protein calmodulin, which in turn binds to and activates the calmodulin-dependent kinase (CAMK), a topic we will discuss later.
+The calcium ions bind to the calcium-modulatory protein calmodulin, which, in turn, binds to and activates the calmodulin-dependent kinase (CAMK), a topic we will discuss later.
 Some kinases regulated by calcium and calmodulin include myosin light chain kinase, PI-3 kinase, and CAM-dependent kinases.
 Ca/CAM also regulates other proteins, which include: adenylate cyclase (brain), Ca-dependent Na channel, cAMP phosphodiesterase, calcineurin (phosphoprotein phosphatase 2B), cAMP-gated olfactory channels, NO synthase, and plasma membrane Ca/ATPase.

 Protein Phosphorylation by Activated Receptor Tyrosine Kinases (RTKs)